FIWARE/tutorials.Extended-Properties/README.md

 #### 1️⃣2️⃣ Request:

-If the `ngsi-context.jsonld` `@context` is included as a `Link` header in the request, the response will convert all the attribute names to short names, and in the case of a **VocabularyProperty**, use the short names for the value as well.
+If the `ngsi-context.jsonld` `@context` is included as a `Link` header in the request, the response will convert all the attribute names to short names, and in the case of a **VocabProperty**, use the short names for the value as well.

 ```console
 curl -G -X GET 'http://localhost:1026/ngsi-ld/v1/entities/' \